MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.SchemaExtensions/New-MgBetaSchemaExtension.md

 Depending on the \nstate of the extension, the owner app, and only the owner app, may update or delete the extension.
 See examples of how to define a schema extension that describes a training course, \nuse the schema extension definition to create a new group with training course data, and \nadd training course data to an existing group.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgSchemaExtension](/powershell/module/Microsoft.Graph.SchemaExtensions/New-MgSchemaExtension?view=graph-powershell-1.0)

 ## SYNTAX